 |QuestionsPerGame||To customize the number of questions in a game.
 The default is 5, but matching the number of questions to the number of traits may yield the best results for users.||Number of questions|

-Click on Simulator in the left column to test your app via a web interface.
-To invoke your app, say or type Talk to my test app in the simulator.
-You can also test your app via Google Assistant on your phone or Google Home if your device and app are using the same Google account.
+Click on Simulator in the left column to test your Action via a web interface.
+To invoke your Action, say or type Talk to my test app in the simulator.
+You can also test your Action via Google Assistant on your phone or Google Home if your device and Actions project are using the same Google account.

-When the Actions section is complete and you have tested your app, you may submit your app to Google for review.
-If your app is approved, it will be available to Assistant users.
+When the Actions section is complete and you have tested your Action, you may submit your Action to Google for review.
+If your Action is approved, it will be available to Assistant users.

 Go to the Overview page for your project in the Actions Console.